 Thankfully, most toys manufacturers specify an intended age range for the toys they sell.

-There are are number of categories from which to choose in the toy world.
+There are a number of categories from which to choose in the toy world.
 These categories include, but are not limited to, the following.

 Kids love games.
 For that special child, you may be interested in choosing a traditional board game, a card game, or even a video game.